onepub-dev/dcli/README.md

 DShell provides two ways to do this.

 * an inline pubspec using DShell's `@pubspec` annotation.
-* a classic dart pubspec.yaml with all the normal features.
+* a classic Dart pubspec.yaml with all the normal features.

 The DShell `@pubspec` annotation allows you to retain the concept of a single script so you can copy your DShell script anywhere and it will just work.